san-sei/documents/content/en/pages/want-reader.md

 <img src="/images/vendor/arts/tapnlogin.png" class='d-block m-auto mb-6' width="150">
 </div>

-### Steps
+Here are the steps to take whenever you want to add your IDmelon security key to an account:

-- Plug the Reader into a USB port.
+1. Plug the Reader into a USB port.
-- Turn on bluetooth on the Smartphone.
+1. Turn on bluetooth on the Smartphone.
-- As soon as you see "Touch your security key" on PC, the Reader starts blinking blue.
+1. As soon as you see the **Touch your security key** popup on PC, the Reader starts blinking blue.
-- Tap your smartphone on the Reader.
+1. Tap your smartphone on the Reader.
-- Say yes to the authentication request notification.
+1. Say yes to the authentication request notification.

+We will help you learn how to add IDmelon security key to different platforms like Microsoft, Windows Login, Twitter, Dropbox and more.

+<a role="button" class="btn btn-primary btn-lg d-block mb-3" href="https://docs.idmelon.com/pages/whichplatform/index.html">How to add key</a>

 <style>@media (max-width: 480px) {.navbar, .footer { display: none; }}
 h1{